benante/agency-website/README.md

 To run the Valour Academy website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/valour-academy.git`
+1. Clone the repository: `git clone https://github.com/benante/agency-website.git`
-2. Navigate to the project directory: `cd valour-academy`
+2. Navigate to the project directory: `cd agency-website`

 That's it!
 You can now open the **index.html** file in your preferred web browser.